 Mentioning a specific aspect of law and explaining that you intend to go into this area in your career also shows your provider that you're thinking seriously about your long-term plans for the future.
 Everyone applying for the LPC knows they want to be a lawyer, but by proving that you have a specific direction you'll set yourself apart from candidates who are just happy to take any legal career path.

 Why you are the best LPC candidate

 Make sure everything you're writing can be related to your future career as a lawyer.
 That doesn't mean you can only write about any legal work experience or your involvement with the law society at university, though you should definitely mention this at length.
-If you were the president of the Chess society, you can explain how this improved your leadership and team management skills.
+If you were the president of Chess society, you can explain how this improved your leadership and team-management skills.

 The structure of your LPC personal statement